hackyou42/idevicerestore/README.md

 Apple, iPhone, iPad, iPod, iPod Touch, Apple TV, Apple Watch, Mac, iOS, iPadOS, tvOS, watchOS, and macOS are trademarks of Apple Inc.

-This project is an independent software application and has not been authorized, sponsored, or otherwise approved by Apple Inc.
+This project is an independent software and has not been authorized, sponsored, or otherwise approved by Apple Inc.

 README Updated on: 2022-04-04